sammertens/fujitsu_scroll/README.md

 possible to drop this code into new kernel versions with little/no changes.
 (Last tested kernel version: 5.12-rc7.)

+Y. Provide an alternate mode in which the latest input touch event API is used to deliver raw sensor data.
+This data could be read by user processes which then use the uinput interface to generate kernel UI events (this would allow novel uses, such as turning the wheel into a D-Pad).

-Y. Consider an out-of-kernel module.
-This seems much more feasible (I imagine kernel maintainers would want more than one or two T901 owners to affirm that this code works), and would allow an easy way to provide parameters and different behavior modes.
-(For example, the Wheel could be a D-Pad.)
+Z. Consider an out-of-kernel module.
+This seems much more feasible (I imagine kernel maintainers would want more than one or two T901 owners to affirm that this code works).